PresentKim/git-resource/PROJECT_OVERVIEW.md

 - **Image ZIP Download**
   All currently displayed images can be downloaded as a ZIP file in bulk.

+- **Image Viewer**
+  Click on any image to view it in a full-screen viewer.
+Navigate between images using keyboard arrow keys or mouse wheel, and download individual images.

+- **Minecraft Animation Support**
+  Parses `.mcmeta` files from Minecraft resource packs to support sprite sheet animations.
+Canvas-based animation rendering accurately plays game textures.

 - **Custom Virtual Scrolling**
   Instead of react-virtualized, a custom virtual scrolling system is implemented to optimize rendering performance for large numbers of images.
 IntersectionObserver is used to render only visible images.